epics-base/pvxs/documentation/overview.rst

 It is necessary to always remember to check for NULL when looking up sub-fields.
-Experience has shown that this is very easy to forget, and the result is a client crash if eg. the server type changes from Int (int32) and Long (int64).
+Experience has shown that this is very easy to forget, and the result is a client crash if eg. the server type changes from PVInt (int32) to PVLong (int64).

 This can be improved by using the getSubFieldT() method which throws instead of returning NULL.
-Using PVScalar intermediate base class to request opportunistic conversion between scalar types, and throws if this is not possible.
+Using PVScalar intermediate base class allows opportunistic conversion between scalar types, and throws when this is not possible (eg. between array and scalar).

 .. code-block:: c++